brylevkirill/notes/interesting recent papers.md

   `GAN theory`
 >	"GAN training may not have good generalization properties; e.g., training may appear successful but the trained distribution may be far from target distribution in standard metrics.
 However, generalization does occur for a weaker metric called neural net distance.
 It is also shown that an approximate pure equilibrium exists in the discriminator/generator game for a special class of generators with natural training objectives when generator capacity and training set sizes are moderate."
 >	"Authors prove that for the standard metrics (e.g. Shannon-Jensen divergence and Wasserstein-like integral probability metrics), the discriminator might stop discriminating before the estimated distribution converges to the density of the data.
 They also show a weaker result, in which convergence might happen, but the estimated density might be off, if the discriminator based on a deep neural network is not large enough (sufficient VC dimension)."
+>	"When the number of parameters in the discriminator is polynomial in the number of dimensions, it cannot in general detect mode dropping/collapse, and so the generator at equilibrium could have finite support and drop an exponential number of modes, which is consistent with the empirical findings."
+>	"Minimizing the Jensen-Shannon divergence or the Wasserstein distance between the empirical data distribution and the model distribution does not necessarily minimize the same between the true data distribution and the model distribution.
+Moreover, when the discriminator and generator have finite capacity, a global pure-strategy Nash equilibrium may not exist, in which case training may be unstable and fail to converge.
+Because a global pure-strategy Nash equilibrium is not guaranteed to exist in the parametric setting, finding it is NP-hard, even in the case of two-player zero-sum games, e.g. GANs.
+Therefore, it is necessary to settle for finding a local pure-strategy Nash equilibrium."
   - `video` <https://youtube.com/watch?v=V7TliSCqOwI> (Arora)
   - `post` <http://www.offconvex.org/2017/03/30/GANs2/> (Arora)

 #### ["Towards Principled Methods for Training Generative Adversarial Networks"](https://arxiv.org/abs/1701.04862) Arjovsky, Bottou
   `GAN theory`
+>	"It has been shown that when given access to an infinitely powerful discriminator, the original GAN objective minimizes the Jensen-Shannon divergence, the -log D variant of the objective minimizes the reverse KL-divergence minus a bounded quantity, and later extensions minimize arbitrary f-divergences."

 ----
 #### ["The Relativistic Discriminator: A Key Element Missing from Standard GAN"](https://arxiv.org/abs/1807.00734) Jolicoeur-Martineau